How to survive in a Rainforest

 jungle

 If you find yourself stranded in a rainforest then you are in the cruelest terrain you can possibly be stuck in.
-The rainforest is home to countless types of fruit, vegetables, flavorings and all kinds of fish and meats giving you everything from mustard flavored tapir meat to coconut and vanilla infused fish steaks.
-The only problem is that the vegetation drastically lowers the chances of finding any of these things if you don’t already know where to look for them, making someone in a survival situation in a position where they are surrounded by tons of food they can’t see or catch.
+The rainforest is home to countless types of fruit, vegetables, flavorings, and all kinds of fish and meats giving you everything from mustard-flavored tapir meat to coconut and vanilla-infused fish steaks.
+The only problem is that the vegetation drastically lowers the chances of finding any of these things if you don’t already know where to look for them, putting someone in a survival situation in a position where they are surrounded by tons of food they can’t see or catch.

-Before we get to what you should do in the event you’re stranded in a rainforest it’s important to know exactly what you’re dealing with, so here’s a few points about the type of terrain referred to as rainforests.
+Before we get to how to survive in a rainforest it’s important to know exactly what you’re dealing with, so here are a few points about the type of terrain referred to as rainforests.

 What exactly is a rainforest?